-Ah sleep – an opportunity to relax, recharge and refresh, and to forget any troubles and drift happily into the land of nod…
+Ah, sleep - an opportunity to relax, recharge and refresh, forget any troubles and drift happily into the land of nod.

-Research indicates that sleep boosts our immunity, supports in maintaining a healthy weight, prevents diabetes and even wards off heart disease.
-Sleep is also fantastic in improving our wellbeing; it can improve our mood, reduce the potential for anxiety and in turn help us to be more positive, productive and peaceful.
+Research indicates that sleep boosts our immunity, supports maintaining a healthy weight, prevents diabetes, and even wards off heart disease.
+Sleep is also fantastic in improving our wellbeing; it can improve our mood, reduce the potential for anxiety, and in turn help us to be more positive, productive, and peaceful.

-Given all the positives, the study by Horizons Workforce Consulting*, still found that only 40% of working adults get enough sleep to awaken refreshed for the day ahead.
+Given all the positives, research still found that only 36% of working adults get enough sleep to awaken refreshed for the day ahead.

-Obviously we all have the occasional late night with limited sleep.
-We might find ourselves watching ‘just one more episode’ of our favourite Netflix show, catching up on a few last minute emails, caring for a dependant or looking after little ones who don’t care that it’s 2/ 3 or 4am!
+Obviously, we all have the occasional late night with limited sleep.
+We might find ourselves watching 'just one more episode' of show we’re currently binging, catching up on a few last-minute emails, caring for a dependant, or looking after little ones who dosen't care that it's 2, 3 or 4am!

 The challenges, however, lie when the 'occasional' becomes the 'norm', and a regular lack of sleep starts having a significant impact on our wellbeing, especially when we're trying to balance family and personal lives with work.

-In a world which is constantly changing, with new challenges every day, increasing pressures and the demands of a busy life, sleep is an important factor and major source of the ability to face these obstacles with resilience.
+In a world that is constantly changing, with new challenges every day, increasing pressures, and the demands of a busy life, sleep is an important factor and major source of the ability to face these obstacles with resilience.

 The reality is we all face stress at certain times in both our personal and professional lives, and it's important to recognise that a certain level of this is normal.
 In fact, a small amount of pressure is healthy, as it helps us strive for excellence, create goals and objectives, and reach our potential as individuals and teams.